 Strengthening Families Program for Parents and Youth Ages 10-14

-The Strengthening Families Program (SFP) for Parents and Youth 10-14 is provided to children, and their families, attending schools in the Upper Darby, Chester Upland and William Penn school districts in Delaware County.
-SFP is an evidence-based family intervention which enhances parents’ general child management skills, parent-child affective relationships, and family communication.
-SFP is based on a developmental model and starts with the assumption that increasing the family’s protective processes while decreasing potential risk factors can have a positive impact on a child’s future, with the result that problem behaviors are reduced or avoided.
-In addition, SFP serves to delay the onset of adolescent alcohol and substance use by improving family communication and parenting practices.
+The Strengthening Families 10-14 Program (SFP 10-14) for Parents and Youth is provided to children, and their families, attending schools in the Upper Darby and William Penn school districts in Delaware County.
+SFP 10-14 is an evidence-based family intervention which enhances parents’ general child management skills, parent-child affective relationships, and family communication.
+SFP 10-14 is based on a developmental model and starts with the assumption that increasing the family’s protective processes while decreasing potential risk factors can have a positive impact on a child’s future, with the result that problem behaviors are reduced or avoided.
+In addition, SFP 10-14 serves to delay the onset of adolescent alcohol and substance use by improving family communication and parenting practices.

 Permanent Supportive Housing Program

-FCS partners with the Delaware County Housing Authority (DCHA) by providing intensive case management services to single adults or families with children who have been homeless due to mental health and/or substance abuse problems.
-DCHA awards selected participants with Housing Choice vouchers which are used to obtain an apartment and provide an ongoing rental subsidy.
-Intensive case management services assist participants with budgeting, household management, attendance at appointments with treatment providers, and other individual goals.
+FCS partners with the Delaware County Housing Authority (DCHA) and provides intensive case management services to single adults or families with children who have been homeless due to participants’ mental health and/or substance abuse problems.
+DCHA awards selected participants with Housing Choice vouchers which provide an ongoing rental subsidy are used to obtain an apartment.
+Intensive case management services assist participants who are in recovery with budgeting, household management, attendance at appointments with treatment providers, and other individual goals.